reqnroll/Reqnroll/docs/visualstudio/Visual-Studio-Integration-Editing-Features.rst

 Table Formatting
 ----------------

-Tables in SpecFlow are also expanded and formatted automatically as you enter column names and values:
+Tables in Reqnroll are also expanded and formatted automatically as you enter column names and values:

 .. figure:: /_static/images/tablegifvs.gif